-Most weeks I reserve about 20 minutes of time in the class for quizzes, the exact time will be announced in advance.
+There will be a quiz every two to three chapters.
+The exact time will be announced in advance.
 If you cannot make it to class you will receive zero points unless you contact me in advance to arrange for a make up quiz.